apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Nikki Haley will suspend her campaign, sources say**
+**Scientists say they're a step closer to reviving mammoths.
+What could go wrong?**

-You can read more about it [here](https://apnews.com/article/nikki-haley-republican-trump-super-tuesday-losses-95ab56b68a8eefbbf04ef90f2f00ef29).
+You can read more about it [here](https://www.washingtonpost.com/climate-environment/2024/03/06/scientists-say-theyre-step-closer-reviving-mammoths-what-could-go-wrong/).

 ## Requirements
 - Python 3.8